-- 4. Do one of the following: - Create new security keys - To create new security keys, use the following procedure: - a.
-Click the Create new security keys radio button. - b.
+- 4. Do one of the following: - Create new security keys

+To create new security keys, use the following procedure:

+- a.
+Click the Create new keys radio button. - b.
 Specify where you want to save the administrator security keys by either typing the path name in the provided field or by clicking Browse and selecting the appropriate folder. - c.
-If you want to split the security key for increased protection, click the Split the backup security key for increased security check box so that a check mark appears in the box, and then use the arrows to select the desired number in the Number of splits scroll box. - Use an existing security key
+If you want to split the security key for increased protection, click the Split the archive key for increased security check box so that a check mark appears in the box, and then use the arrows to select the desired number in the Number of splits scroll box. - Use an existing security key a.
+Click the Use an existing security key radio button.